Azure-Samples/azure-pipelines-remote-tasks/README.md

 ## Code Sample

-See below for the sample template `templates/install-software.yaml` file that install and runs azurite and is located in another organization under `project-name/repo-name`:
+See below the template `templates/install-software.yaml` file that installs and runs azurite and is located in another organization under `project-name/repo-name`:

 ```yaml
 steps: